-Metrics are organized by the four Jersey Water Works goals that can be seen in JWW Shared Goals page and in the Benchmark Hub page.

-Metrics are also organized by five "communication categories" displayed on cards seen on each individual system page.
+- Metrics are organized by the four Jersey Water Works goals that can be seen in the JWW Shared Goals page and in the Benchmark Hub page. - Metrics are also organized by five "communication categories" displayed on cards seen on each individual system page.

-Where can I find more information about how Jersey WaterCheck got the information for each metric on Jersey WaterCheck?
+Where can I find more information about Jersey WaterCheck's data sources?

-Jersey WaterCheck has information from three sources: publicly available governmental sources, utility websites, and self reported survey information.
+Jersey WaterCheck has information from three sources: publicly available governmental sources, utility websites, and self-reported survey information.
 Metric descriptions under each metric provide information on the source of information.
-The document library has more detailed information on general terms, metrics, and how information was gathered for every metric.
-Every system with information on Jersey WaterCheck was sent a file with their information to review and provide feedback.
+The Documents Library has more detailed information on general terms, metrics, and how information was gathered for every metric.
+Every system with information on Jersey WaterCheck, for which contact information could be found, was sent a file with their information to review and provide feedback.